finm-32900/finm-32900.github.io/_sources/lectures/Week2/overview_w2.md

 - Given the motivation for automating data downloads and the inspiration to create various financial reports, let's discuss the main platform for data that we'll use in this course: WRDS.
   - [Introduction to WRDS and WRDS Web Queries](./WRDS_intro_and_web_queries.md)
   - [Demo of the WRDS Python package](../../output/_01_wrds_python_package.ipynb).
-- Now, discuss incorporating automated data downloads into our workflow.
-Discuss [Build Systems and Task Runners](./what_is_a_task_runner.md)
 - Discuss `.env` files and secretes, and how to use them in our workflow.
 See [Env Files](./env_files.md)
 - CRSP value weighted index example
 - Discuss [HW 2](./HW2.md)